Don't miss out on Dr. Sharol's newsletters: Get notices of herbal conferences, any book giveaways and new articles released.

 Common Fungus Among Us

 The genus Fusarium is common in soil, marine and river environments as well as on plants all over the world.
 F. species are some of the most problematic molds known in the northern temperate regions of the world.
+It can grow and spread even at colder temperatures.
 They are responsible for many plant diseases and they can produce potent mycotoxins.
-Fusarium is pink-white in color and is more commonly associated with the mycotoxins zearalenone, deoxynivalenol, T-2 toxin and fumonisins.
+Fusarium is usually white or pinkish/purplish-white in color and is more commonly associated with the mycotoxins zearalenone, deoxynivalenol, T-2 toxin and fumonisins.

 Where Fusarium Is Found